ibm-cloud-docs/Cloudant/offerings/bluemix.md

 [Replication](/docs/Cloudant?topic=Cloudant-replication-guide) between two databases consumes read capacity on the source database and write capacity on the target database.
 The replicator is aware of the rate limits in {{site.data.keyword.cloudant_short_notm}} and employs staggered retry logic when encountering `429` responses associated with reaching the provisioned throughput capacity limits set for the instance.

 You can use the default parameters and replicate a database with a large backlog of documents.
-In that case, a single replication job consumes close to 2500-3000 reads per second on the source database and a small amount of writes per second on the target database.
+In that case, a single replication job consumes close to 2500 - 3000 reads per second on the source database and a small number of writes per second on the target database.
 Users can reduce the approximate read throughput that is consumed by a replication job by adjusting the [performance-related options](/docs/Cloudant?topic=Cloudant-advanced-replication#performance-related-options) that are associated with [tuning replication speed](/docs/Cloudant?topic=Cloudant-replication-guide#tuning-replication-speed).
 The following table provides recommended options for users who want to reduce the read capacity consumed on the source database:

 | `http_connections` | `worker_processes` | Approximate reads per second on source database |
 |------------------|------------------|-------------------------------------|